FlavioLorenzi/Soft-Actor-Critic-in-OpenAI-BipedalWalker-Reinforcement-Learning/README.md

 # Approach and documentation

-See the [report](reportAI2B.pdf) where also results are showed: with this type of system I cannot achieve very good results in terms of final score, but only a week learning; with more time available it was certainly possible to achieve a good performance for the agent.
+See the [report](reportAI2B.pdf) where the results are showed too: with this type of system I cannot achieve very good accuracy in terms of final score, but the network was trained in few days; with more time available it was certainly possible to achieve a good performance for the agent.

 NB: this was my first approach with RL techniques, so obviously it's not a perfect job, but it's still valid.